geoschem/geos-chem-shared-docs/supplemental-guides/netcdf-guide.rst

 Regrid with nco
 ---------------
-:option:`nco` also includes several regridding utilities.
+:ref:`Nco <ncguide-useful-tools-nco>` also includes several regridding utilities.
 See the `Regridding section of the NCO User Guide
 <http://nco.sourceforge.net/nco.html#Regridding>`_ for more
 information.